Jason2Brownlee/AuthoritySite/notes/1000_true_fans.md

 But, 1,000 true fans is not 1,000 people on your email list or 1,000 visits to the website.

 A typical website session to sale conversion ratio for cold traffic might be 0.01% (not 1%), conservatively.
 Therefore, we would need 30,000 sessions to get 3 sales per day.
-That is about 900,000 sessions per month or near 11,000,000 visits per year.
+That is about 900,000 sessions per month or nearly 11,000,000 sessions per year.

-Or you can for fewer sales and a more expensive product, e.g. 1 sale of a $300 product with perhaps 10,000 visits per month.
+Or you can for fewer sales and a more expensive product, e.g. 1 sale of a $300 product with perhaps 10,000 visits per day.